SouthernMethodistUniversity/git/sections/before.md

 ## Prior Knowledge (recommended)
 Having some knowledge about how to use the command line will be central for anyone who wants to learn about git and GitHub.
 This workshop will assume some knowledge of the command line.
-If you do not have experience or prior knowledge of the command line, you may want to review the following workshop: [Introduction to the Command Line](https://www.github.com/DHRI-Curriculum/command-line)
+If you do not have experience or prior knowledge of the command line, you may want to work though one of the following workshops: [Introduction to the Command Line](https://gc-dri.github.io/Dhrift-GC/workshops/command-line/) or [The Unix Shell](https://swcarpentry.github.io/shell-novice/)

 ## Required Software or accounts (required)